CS 1313 010 Fall 2007

 assignment consists of

-To find out which ones are coming due shortly,
+To find out which exercises are coming due shortly:

 SORT THE EXERCISES BY DEADLINE.